matthewcpaul/mcp/_work/slack.md

 title: Slack + IBM
 role: Product Designer
 tenure: 2016
-description: IBM was one of the first customers to roll out Slack’s enterprise product offering, and my team was responsible for tooling that filled gaps in that experience.
-The biggest need was to enable users that were split between hundreds of Slack Workspaces to find and communicate with each other.
-We designed an experience called Discoverable Teams for employees at IBM, which was a catalyst for Slack’s eventual in-app solution.
+description: IBM was one of the first customers to roll out Slack’s enterprise product offering, and my team focus on gaps in that experience.
+We designed an experience called Discoverable Teams, allowing users that were split between hundreds of Slack Workspaces to find and communicate with each other, which became a catalyst for Slack’s eventual in-app solution.
 ---